CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose \cae, a lightweight exploration method that integrates seamlessly with existing RL algorithms without introducing additional parameters. \cae leverages the embedding layers of the value network within the RL algorithm to drive exploration, leaving the rest of the algorithm unchanged.
-Its stability and practicality are ensured through an effective scaling strategy.
-For tasks with sparse rewards, we extend \cae to \caep by incorporating a small auxiliary network, which accelerates learning with a minimal increase in parameters.
-We provide theoretical guarantees for \cae and \caep, establishing a sub-linear regret bound based on the number of interaction episodes and demonstrating their sample efficiency.
-Experimental evaluations on the MuJoCo and MiniHack benchmarks, across dense and sparse reward settings, show that \cae and \caep consistently outperform state-of-the-art baselines, effectively bridging the gap between theoretical soundness and practical efficiency in RL exploration.
+In this paper, we propose \cae, a lightweight exploration method that seamlessly integrates with existing RL algorithms without adding parameters. \cae exploits the value network’s embedding layers to guide exploration, requiring no changes to the rest of the algorithm.
+A simple scaling strategy ensures stable learning.
+For sparse-reward tasks, we extend \cae to \caep by adding a small auxiliary network, accelerating learning with minimal overhead.
+We provide theoretical guarantees in the form of sub-linear regret bounds.
+Extensive experiments show that \cae and \caep significantly outperform baseline methods across dense-reward, sparse-reward, and reward-free settings.